kfrey-idm/emodpy-workflow/docs/tutorials/get_started.md

 change parameters in a structured way so you can easily compare the new parameters to the baseline.

-## Modify the demographics

-The ["change demographics"](modify_demographics.md) tutorial show you how you can change the different aspects of the population and their behaviors.
-You will learn how to change the initial ages of the population, add an individual property, and change how often people create commercial relationships.

 ## Modify the campaign

 The campaign is where users make most of their changes.
 It is where you determine